harrisoncramer/gitlab.nvim/README.md

-    relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions blacklist = nil, -- List of usernames to remove from tree (bots, CI, etc) }, review_pane = { -- Specific settings for different reviewers delta = {
+    relative = "editor", -- Position of tree split relative to "editor" or "window" resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions }, review_pane = { -- Specific settings for different reviewers delta = {